NLnetLabs/cascade/doc/manual/source/key-management.rst

 Actions fall in three categories:

-1. The first category consists of actions that require updating the zone or the parent zone.
+1. Actions that require updating the zone or the parent zone.
-2. The second category consists of actions that require checking if changes have propagated to all nameservers and require reporting of the TTLs of the changed RRset as seen at the nameservers.
+2. Actions that require checking if changes have propagated to all nameservers and require reporting of the TTLs of the changed RRset as seen at the nameservers.
-3. Finally, the last category requires waiting for changes to propagate to all nameservers but there is no need to report the TTL.
+3. Waiting for changes to propagate to all nameservers but there is no need to report the TTL.

 Typically, in a list of actions, an action of the first category is paired with one from the second of third category.